Current as of September 2016 | Download print version (in PDF)

 The Constitution of the Republic of Poland (1997) provides the legal basis for freedom of association in Article 12: "The Republic of Poland shall ensure freedom for the creation and functioning of trade unions, socio-occupational organizations of farmers, societies, citizens' movements, other voluntary associations and foundations."
 This freedom is restricted only by a prohibition against “[p]olitical parties and other organizations whose programs are based upon totalitarian methods and the modes of activity of nazism, fascism and communism, as well as those whose programs or activities sanction racial or national hatred, the application of violence for the purpose of obtaining power or to influence the State policy, or provide for the secrecy of their own structure or membership” (Constitution Article 13).

 A special form, known as the "simplified association," is somewhat easier to create than a regular association.
-Simplified associations are not very common, however, because they are not legal persons and their powers are severely limited (LOA Articles 40(1), 42(1)), Accordingly, simplified associations will not be discussed further in this Note.
+As of May 2016, simplified associations can acquire rights and incur obligations (LOA Articles 40(1), 42(1)).
+Simplified associations are not very common, however, and will not be discussed further in this Note.

 Finally, the law permits a "union of associations" to be established by a minimum of three associations; other legal persons may also act as founders.
 Unions of associations are subject to the same rules as other associations (LOA Article 22).